jeffreycwitt/hn202/docs/intro.md

 (If the embedded video isn't working you should be able to view it [here](https://studentsloyola-my.sharepoint.com/:v:/g/personal/jcwitt_loyola_edu/EQwsLVqq6rVJqGTl5dfExJsBkUsekVoGH1ix1VzH5xe2Zg?e=kVy7Hc))

 So it's now its your turn.

 Let's begin by introducing ourselves.
 You may already know each other, but I don't know you.
-So, what follows are few questions to get us started.
+So, what follows are a few questions to get us started.

 <!-- **Note**: To answer these questions (once you've created a hypothesis account and added the chrome plugin), highlight the prompt, and then click "annotate".
 You should see a sidebar panel where you can leave your annotation.
 Here's an example of what it should look like when you highlight a portion of the text.